 - Open the grocery bags and place one inside the other.

-- Pour the pretzels into the doubled up grocery bag
+- Pour the pretzels into the doubled up grocery bag2 bags butter braid pretzels

-- Mix all the herbs, seasoning and dressing pack in a small bowl and sprinkle over pretzels in bag.
+- Mix all the herbs, seasoning and dressing pack in a small bowl and sprinkle over pretzels in bag.½ teaspoon lemon pepper, 1 teaspoon kosher salt, 1 oz package buttermilk ranch dressing mix, ½ teaspoon dried dill weed, 1 teaspoon garlic powder, ¼ teaspooon cayenne pepper, ½ cup canola oil

 - Pour oil over top of pretzels in bag.